Jos02378/frontendmentor.io/stats-preview-card-component/README.md

 ### What I learned

-I forgot that I should have create the design for the mobile first then alter the design for the desktop pages using min-width instead of max-width.
+I forgot that I should have created the design for the mobile-first then alter the plan for the desktop pages using min-width instead of max-width.
+After receiving a comment, I learned that I could use the property "mix-blend-mode: multiply;" and double overlay to get the same color as in the template design.

 ## Author